crate/cratedb-toolkit/doc/io/database/influxdb/index.md

 ## Synopsis
 - Load from InfluxDB server: `ctk load influxdb2://...`
-- Load from InfluxDB line protocol: `ctk load file://observations.lp`
+- Load from InfluxDB line protocol: `ctk load observations.lp`

 ## Details
 The InfluxDB table loader is based on the [influxio] package.
 Please also check